azulverdosa/squeaky_bones/CONTRIBUTING.md

 ## Getting Started

-Start off easy by adding something small (like adding a new dog instance).
+Head down to the [File & Folder Details](#file--folder-details) to see what is going on in the repo.
 This will help you orient yourself in the project and increase your confidence and experience.
-No one will judge you if you make a mistake, and you can't break anything!
+Start off easy by doing something small (like adding a new dog instance), no one will judge you if you make a mistake, and you can't break anything!
+Read the [Step-by-Step Guide](#step-by-step-guide) if you want a detailed walkthrough if how to get going.
 Ask for some pointers if you get stuck.
 You got this!

 The only thing that is required to get started is `git`.
-Make sure you have it installed on your computer by running `git --version` in your terminal.
-If you have not installed it yet, here are some brief instructions:
+Make sure you have it installed on your computer by running `git version` in your terminal.
+The output will either tell you which version of Git is installed, or it will alert you that git is an unknown command.

+If it is not installed, here are some brief instructions on how to do it:

 <details>

 <summary> <strong>Installing on macOS</strong> </summary>

 There are several ways to install Git on macOS.
-The easiest is probably to install the Xcode Command Line Tools.
-On Mavericks (10.9) or above you can do this simply by trying to run git from the Terminal the very first time:
+The easiest is probably to simply by trying to run git from the terminal the very first time:

 ```sh
 git --version